mw-intokb/kb/cs.knowl.md

 how doest it comes in why 0 and 1 is basically computer league why it is 1 and 2 why not more or less or another numbers ll figure out it tomorrow

+alright
+i ve got a conversation with ai also watched some videos and what do i can say i can say that cs is not just about our security in internet its much more deeper so today i have understood that its about computer, internet, web and i have started with learning things about computers first question that i ve got what is that how does that work

+what did i found out:
+computer isn't just an machine, there are many things that happening at the same moment inside i ve asked myself, but how does that work, how computer can understand me and actually work so it s starting with physics, idk what is happening there so really good but can describe it as diffusion with electric this electric go into many half transistors what is transistor? so it's an technology that  describe os there any electric or not out of this point comes 1-0 langue